MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 date: 2019-02-16 00:00:00
 ---

 [Sandspiel](https://sandspiel.club) is a falling sand game I built in late 2018.
 I really enjoyed writing this game, and wanted to put into writing some of my goals, design decisions, and learnings from that process.
-If you're reading this and but you haven't played sandspiel, you should [go try it](https://sandspiel.club)!
+If you're reading this and but you haven't played sandspiel, you should probably [go try it](https://sandspiel.club)!

 ![screenshot](https://raw.githubusercontent.com/MaxBittker/sandspiel/master/Screenshot.png)

 ## I love falling sand games.

-If sandspiel is the first "falling sand game" you've played, it's important to understand that it fits into an entire family of games, independently developed, and usually distributed as free webgames in the form of flash or java applets.
+If Sandspiel is the first "falling sand game" you've played, it's important to understand that it fits into an entire family of games, independently developed, which are usually distributed as free webgames in the form of flash or java applets.
 In each game, you're given a pallette of virtual solids, liquids, and gasses, and it's up to you to paint them onto the screen with your cursor to discover how they interact.

 ![fsg](fsg.gif)